Governance & Sustainability

 Governing Sustainability

 The Board has oversight responsibility to deliver sustainable value to stakeholders through the principles, policies, objectives and strategies of the Group.
 In carrying out this responsibility, the Board is supported by the Sustainability Steering Committee (“SSC”) which was formed in 2017.
-The SSC is chaired by the Managing Director of PPB and presently comprises the Group Head of Sustainability, PPB’s department heads, as well as the chief executives and sustainability officers of the business segments.
+The SSC is chaired by the Managing Director of PPB and presently comprises the Group Head of Sustainability, PPB’s department heads, as well as the chief executive and sustainability officers of the business units.
 The respective business units set, monitor and review ESG/sustainability targets, and report the performance/results achieved to the board through the SSC.

-Our Group Strategic Plan (“GSP”) (2019-2023) includes sustainability goals, strategies and plans of the various business units.
-During the year, the Board adopted a 5-year sustainability roadmap for the period from 2022 to 2026, which translates the Group’s vision and strategy into targets and initiatives to be achieved within the set timelines.
+Our updated Group Strategic Plan (2024-2028) includes sustainability goals, strategies and plans of the various business units.
+The Board adopted a 5-year sustainability roadmap in 2022 for the period from 2022 to 2026, which translates the Group’s vision and strategy into targets and initiatives to be achieved within the set timelines.
+The roadmap and plans are under the purview of the Board and the SSC.

-Further details of the Group’s sustainability-related matters are set out in the 2022 Sustainability Report which is available on the websites of Bursa Malaysia (http://www.bursamalaysia.com) and PPB (https://www.ppbgroup.com).
+Further details of the Group’s sustainability-related matters are set out in the 2023 Sustainability Report which is available on the websites of Bursa Malaysia (http://www.bursamalaysia.com) and PPB (https://www.ppbgroup.com).

 Board and Committee meetings